petryca/vue-stickies-backend-tutorial/server-integration.md

     window.addEventListener('beforeunload', (e) => {
         if (this.hasUnsavedChanges && this.saveStatus === 'saving') {
             e.preventDefault();
-            e.returnValue = 'You have unsaved changes.
+            return 'You have unsaved changes.
 Are you sure you want to leave?';
         }
     });
 }